ali-raza-0076/Sparse-Computing-Research/README.md

 The motivation for this project stems from the need to:

-- Identify the most efficient methods for sparse matrix operations across different hardware configurations.
+- Identify the most efficient methods for sparse and dense matrix operations across different hardware configurations.
 - Optimize performance for real-world applications such as graph neural networks (GNNs) and dynamic graph updates.
 - Evaluate the trade-offs between computational speed, memory efficiency, and database I/O overhead.